r0qs/beemanagement/README.md

-# beemanagement

-Bee cheque management scripts
+# Bee cheque management scripts

 This script install a [systemd timers](https://wiki.archlinux.org/index.php/Systemd/timers) in your bee node to perform daily (or weekly) cashout of the node cheques.